Estimating sample-specific regulatory networks: Methods

 \subsection{LIONESS: Linear Interpolation to Obtain Network Estimates for Single Samples}

-We begin by suggesting that an ``aggregate'' network predicted from a set of {\it N} samples can be thought of as the average of individual component networks reflecting the contributions from each member in the input sample set.
-Mathematically, this means that the weight of an edge, ${e}_{ij}^{({\alpha})}$ between two nodes ($i$ and $j$) in an aggregate network derived using all samples ($\alpha$) can be modelled as the linear combination of the weight of that edge across a set of networks, where each network in the set corresponds to a sample used to reconstruct the aggregate model, and ${w}_{s}^{({\alpha})}$ represents the relative contribution of sample ($s$) in that model:
+With the above in mind, we developed our approach by using a linear framework to relate a set of networks, each representing a different biological sample.
+In other words, we suggest that an ``aggregate'' network predicted from a set of $N$ samples can be thought of as the average of individual component networks reflecting the contributions from each member in the input sample set.
+Mathematically, this means that the weight of an edge, ${e}_{ij}^{({\alpha})}$ between two nodes ($i$ and $j$) in an aggregate network derived using all samples ($\alpha$) can be modeled as the linear combination of the weight of that edge across a set of networks:

+In this equation, each network (${e}_{ij}^{(s)}$) in the set directly corresponds to one of the samples ($s$) used to reconstruct the aggregate network (${e}_{ij}^{({\alpha})}$), and $w_s^{(\alpha)}$ represents the relative contribution of that sample to the aggregate model; we note that the complex relationships between the nodes in the aggregate network (${e}_{ij}^{({\alpha})}$) can be calculated using any aggregate network reconstruction approach.
+This allows us to ensure that higher-order, nonlinear relationships, such as those commonly found in complex biological networks, can be included in the network models.

-Similarly, the edge weight in a second network reconstructed using all but one of the samples ($\alpha-q$), can be written as:
+Next, we also suggest that, as in Equation~\ref{main_Eq1}, the weight of an edge in a network reconstructed using all but one of the samples ($\alpha-q$), can be written as:

-By comparing these two aggregate network models, we can solve for the network for an individual sample $q$.
-Subtracting the above equations we find:\\
+Comparing Equations~\ref{main_Eq1} and~\ref{main_Eq2}, we find that $w_q^{(\alpha)}=1-w_s^{(\alpha)}/w_s^{(\alpha-q)}$.
+This comparison also allows us to solve exactly for the network for an individual sample $q$.
+In particular, by subtracting the above equations we find:

 The network specific to sample $q$ in terms of the aggregate networks is then: